DAVID DUNDAS

 TRUSTEE

-Graduating from St Andrews in 1964 with a degree in Chemistry and Biochemistry, I trained as a petroleum engineer with Schlumberger.
-My early career included field service engineering roles in Paris, Pau, Algeria, Nigeria, and Patagonia, followed by a managerial position at Texaco Europe in Brussels.
-I managed a factory producing analytical chemicals in Belgium before shifting to marketing at Wynns and then Dow Corning Europe.
-After consulting for the European Commission, I joined Lion Industries, eventually relocating its headquarters to the UK in 1988, where I remained until selling the company in 2016.
+Graduating from St Andrews in 1964 with a degree in Chemistry and Biochemistry, David trained as a petroleum engineer with Schlumberger.
+His early career included field service engineering roles in Paris, Pau, Algeria, Nigeria, and Patagonia, followed by a managerial position at Texaco Europe in Brussels.
+He managed a factory producing analytical chemicals in Belgium before shifting to marketing at Wynns and then Dow Corning Europe.
+After consulting for the European Commission, He joined Lion Industries, eventually relocating its headquarters to the UK in 1988, where he remained until selling the company in 2016.

-As a retired professional, I now focus on advising local authorities on reducing fossil carbon emissions and combating climate change.
-I served as a Lichfield City Councillor for over 20 years and a public Governor of Burton hospital for 7 years.
-I'm a Fellow and Trustee of The Lunar Society, leading its Climate Change Working Group.
+As a retired professional, he now focuses on advising local authorities on reducing fossil carbon emissions and combating climate change.
+He served as a Lichfield City Councillor for over 20 years and a public Governor of Burton hospital for 7 years.
+David is a Fellow and Trustee of The Lunar Society, leading its Climate Change Working Group.